 The repurchase rate = The number of customers who made more than one purchase/Total number of customers.

 Often, to win new customers, you may ignore current customers.
 The customer churn rate tracks how many customers abandoned your brand.
 This metric is a good indicator of customer loyalty.
 Customer loyalty and churn rate are inversely related.

 For instance, if you have a low churn rate, your customer loyalty will be relatively high and vice versa.
 Consequently, if your customer churn rate is constantly high, you must revamp your retention strategies.

 Customer churn rate = The number of customers lost in a given time/ Number of customers at the beginning.

 4. Average Order Value

-This metric measures the average spend per client on your store over a time period.
+This metric measures the average spend per client on your store's ecommerce products over a time period.
 A higher average order value means more profits, while a lower average order value implies declining profitability.
 It offers crucial clues to customer behavior.
 Identifying cross-selling and upselling opportunities is an effective way to generate better profits per sale.

 If your AOV is stable or increasing, your brand will attract more loyal customers.

 Average order value = total revenue/ No. of orders made.